QuaSi-Software/resie/README.md

 # Resie - simulation engine for district-scale networks of energy systems

 Use of Resie is described in more detail in the accompanying documentation.
-You can find a rendered version online at [TBD](http://example.com).
+You can find a rendered version online at [the official readthedocs page](https://quasi.readthedocs.io).
 This document describes installation and basic instructions, particularly for developers.

+Resie is released under the MIT license.
+You can find a copy of the license in file `LICENSE.md`.
+For information on how you can contribute please check the documentation.

 ## Installation